zaccaria-lab/TRACERx_simulation_tool/README.md

 git clone https://github.com/zaccaria-lab/TRACERx_simulation_tool.git
 ```
 ## Running the tool:
+### Scripts -

 Simulations can be created using the jupyter notebook 'make_tx_simulations.ipynb' within the scripts directory.
-To create simulations, change the input parameter values to desired values and run all cells.
+To create simulations, change the input parameter values to desired values and run cells in the section 1.
+Code to create TRACERx simulated evolutionary trees and sequencing data.
+The following section 2.
+Example Simulation gives an example of the output when creating a simulation.

+### Data -

+The tool uses genomic summary data for TRACERx patients to create realistic evolutionary simulations.
+Currently, the data provided to make simulations with the tool is a simulated dataset of patient summary genomic information, however this will be replaced once the data is available.

 ### Inputs: